Gent-Systems/gent-systems-website/kb/tools-techniques/VIM.md

     - For example, [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) is an intelligent code-completion engine for Vim that can accelerate development and makes Vim more IDE-like
 * You can easily remove trailing whitespace with `:%s/\s\+$//` (or macro to a keyboard shortcut for easier use)
 * `vim -d [file1] [file2]` is an easy way to diff two files
+* `:sort` is a powerful sort feature within Vim, use often

 ### Techniques for Writing